cp2k/cp2k/INSTALL.md

 - Use `-D__CUDA_PROFILING` to turn on Nvidia Tools Extensions.
   It requires to link `-lnvToolsExt`.
 - Link to a blas/scalapack library that accelerates large DGEMMs (e.g. libsci_acc)
+- Use the `-D__GRID_CUDA` to compile the GPU and HYBRID backends for the grid library.

 ### 2k. libxc (optional, wider choice of xc functionals)